espressif/esp-skainet/examples/mic_array_speech_enhancement/README.md

 (See the [README.md](../README.md) file in the upper level 'examples' directory for more information about examples.)

 This example takes the multi-channel audio data collected by the microphone array through Espressif's mic-array speech enhancement (MASE) algorithm to obtain 16kHz 16bit mono audio data, and immediately outputs the enhanced audio data via your earphone.
-You can choose whether to turn on MASE by pressing the "Mode" button.
+You can choose whether to turn on MASE by pressing the "Mode" button, and changing the states of the LED lights by pressing other buttons.
+In the meantime, the enhanced signal is sent to Espressif's local wake word detection (WakeNet) and local speech commands recognition (MultiNet), you can also control the states of LED lights via your voice.

 ## How to use this example